Jamie Dimon hesitates to criticize Trump… except for one plan he says will create ‘an economic disaster’

 “The people crying the most won’t be the credit card companies,” Dimon predicted.
 “It’ll be the restaurants, the retailers, the travel companies, the schools, the municipalities because people will miss their water payments and this payment and that payment.
 It would be something else to watch.”

+The classic example, Wolfers said, is a working-class person who needs $800 to repair their truck so they can get to work.

+“Borrowing at 20% is better than losing my job,” he said.
+“Not giving working-class people access to credit is the simplest way to make sure small economic shocks have large economic consequences.”

-But Dimon said other questions didn’t have yes-or-no answers, including if the Trump administration’s foreign policy was making the world safer and stronger.
+During Wednesday’s panel, Dimon also said some questions didn’t have yes-or-no answers, including if the Trump administration’s foreign policy was making the world safer and stronger.

 “You guys always want a binary answer to everything,” Dimon said.
 “Is this a good foreign policy?
 I don’t know yet.”

-Note: This story has been updated to include some of Dimon’s critiques of Trump’s policies.